-Further suppose that the total of all of your cash on hand were $35,000.
+Further, suppose that the total of all of your cash on hand was $35,000.
 If that were true, would you consider paying cash for a $35,000 vehicle?

 Well, whether you realize or not, the amount of money you will earn in your lifetime is a fixed amount (see the Lifetime Earnings Calculator for an estimate).
 In other words, whatever your lifetime earnings will be, that amount is what you have for lifetime cash reserves.

-What most us fail to consider is that each time we buy something on credit (mortgages, loans, credit cards) the amount of our lifetime cash reserves shrinks by more than just the purchase price of what we are buying.
-They shrink by the purchase price plus the interest charges.
-(Plus the costs of ownership, but I'll save that for the Car Buying Calculator page.)
+What most of us fail to consider is that each time we buy something on credit (mortgages, loans, credit cards) the amount of our lifetime cash reserves shrinks by more than just the purchase price of what we are buying.
+They also shrink by the loan fees and interest costs.

 So what does this have to do with the automobile loan payment calculator?